n-avanthi/AdaptiveLearningMS/README.md

     ```bash
     docker-compose up --build -d
     ```
-    This will build the Docker images for each service (if they don't exist) and start the containers in detached mode.
+    This will build the Docker images for each service and start the containers in detached mode.
-3.  **Access the frontend:** The frontend is likely configured to run separately (or needs its setup steps added here).
-Typically, you would:
+3.  **Access the frontend:** The frontend is configured to run separately.
     ```bash
     cd ../frontend
     npm install # or yarn install